 I looked around in the darkness.
-The standard array of broken souls on an overnight bus just dark blobs within the darker nothingness.
+The standard array of broken souls on an overnight budget travel bus — just dark blobs within the darker nothingness.

 Eventually, I was kicked off my spacious table bench by a rude deaf guy who silently commanded me to move so he could have the whole table area to himself to watch movies.
 Both benches and all.
 I didn’t even have the energy to be rude back, however much I wanted to give him the finger.

-On and on we rolled down the white sparkling blackness, all reduced to hallucinations about the basic desires in life: food, a bed, a bath.
+On and on we rolled down the white striped blackness, all reduced to hallucinations about the basic desires in life: food, a bed, a bath.
 All dreaming of arriving.
 All dreaming of unfolding.

 And most of us, however much our minds and bodies scream NO! will do this all again to save a buck or two.

 Why do we do it?
-Why do we destroy ourselves as budget travelers?
+Why do we destroy ourselves on budget travel?

-The next time I opened my eyes, deep green hills and dark pines streamed by lining the highway.
-Out the front windshield, the bulbous mist covered Scottish hills unfolded, rising and falling into fabled valleys, mysterious and beautiful.
+The next time I opened my eyes, deep green hills and dark pines streamed by the highway.
+Out the front windshield of the bus bulbous mist-covered Scottish hills unfolded, rising and falling into fabled valleys.
+Mysterious and beautiful.
 My nirvana to this budget travel torture.
 The dark blue world was turning purple and orange, the breaking dawn bruising the sky with its coming.

-It’s often I found myself in predicaments.
+It’s often I find myself in predicaments like this.
 Such is the life and times of a budget traveler, one who does anything to save a little money here and there to keep the adventure going just a little longer.
 It’s like an addict going to any length to keep it going, and I guess it is an addiction.

-Is budget travel worth it to break yourself just for the adventure?
+Is cheap travel worth breaking yourself just for the adventure?

 Indians splash and spit and hock loogies just inches above your head into the sink, and you feel the spray of what you hope is water hit your face and head.
 Smells you can’t even imagine fondle your nose in foul ways, and the air is so thick you can barely breathe.

-But as you lift your dangling feet up into the train just before rail signs pass, threatening to lop them off with the other Indians sitting beside you, and you laugh because you feel free crazy and free.
-Freer than you do sitting at a desk looking at the Taj Mahal on the latest World Wonders calendar.
+But as you lift your dangling feet up into the train just before rail signs pass, threatening to lop them off with the other Indians sitting beside you, you laugh because you feel crazy and free.
+Freer than you do sitting at an office desk looking at the Taj Mahal on the latest World Wonders calendar.

 All of the sweat and frustrations fly away as you hang out the train door, waving at the others doing the same, feeling the breeze and seeing the great expanse of the world hurdling toward you.
 You’re on the move, living not just letting life flash by.
 And on that diversion, you meet people who become best friends.

-These are my experiences and some of my happiest memories being more broke than a bum of the City of Angels.
+These are my budget travel experiences, and some of my happiest memories involve being more broke than a bum in the City of Angels.
 I’m still abroad, I’m still traveling, I’m still moving.
 Hugging zero but rich with experiences.

 These are the times that are immortalized in my memory, ones that tested me and pushed me to new limits and forced me to think outside the box.
 These are the moments when I realize, hell, I can survive.
 I can figure out how to keep going.
 I don’t have to have anything to have everything.

-Maybe it is time to move on to some better style of backpacking.
+Maybe it is time to move on from budget travel to some better style of backpacking.

-It’s as if something pulls at a lose string in you, and if you don’t go, you’ll be unraveled into a giant mess.
+It’s as if something pulls at a lose string inside you, and if you don’t go, you’ll be unraveled into a giant mess.
 That fernweh, or farsickness, it calls you back to the road and you just simply can’t wait any longer.
 Even though you only have a few hundred dollars in the bank, it’ll do.
 It has to or you’ll disappear into oblivion the wanderlust hurts so bad.
 Those of us like this, we find a way.
 We always do.
-And if not, well hell, it looks like it’s back to bread and ketchup.
+And if not, well hell, it looks like it’s back to bread and ketchup and night bus blues.

-Budget backpacking teaches you thousands of lessons that can’t be learned in comfort.
+Budget travel teaches you thousands of life lessons that can’t be learned in comfort.
 Now, I’m not stomping on comfortable travel, I’m just saying the lessons are different.

 To breathe calmly in the face of frustration.